delta-io/delta-sharing/PROTOCOL.md

 shareCredentialsVersion | The file format version of the profile file.
 This version will be increased whenever non-forward-compatible changes are made to the profile format.
-When a client is running an unsupported profile file format version, it should show an error message instructing the user to upgrade to a newer version of their client. endpoint | The url of the sharing server. bearerToken | The [bearer token](https://tools.ietf.org/html/rfc6750) to access the server.
+When a client is running an unsupported profile file format version, it should show an error message instructing the user to upgrade to a newer version of their client. endpoint | The url of the sharing server. bearerToken | The [bearer token](https://tools.ietf.org/html/rfc6750) to access the server. expiration_time | The expiration time of the access token.
 Example:

 ```